 01 of 07

-The star of many New Year's dinners throughout Italy is lentils; with their coin-like shape, they were traditionally believed to bring prosperity in the new year.
-They are commonly served with either cotechino or zampone.
+Throughout Italy, lentils star in many New Year's dinners.
+With their coin-like shape, they were traditionally believed to bring prosperity in the new year.
+The lentils are often cooked with onions, garlic, herbs, tomatoes, and olive oil.
+They are commonly served with either cotechino (Italian pork sausage) or zampone (stuffed pig's trotter).

 02 of 07

-Pork is considered a lucky New Year's food because it's so fatty and rich and the classic accompaniment for New Year's lentils in many parts of Italy is cotechino.
+Pork is considered a lucky New Year's food because it's so fatty and rich.
+The classic accompaniment for New Year's lentils in many parts of Italy is the popular sausage, cotechino.
 Originally from Modena, a town in the Emilia-Romagna region, cotechino is a large sausage made from pork rind, meat, fat, and spices.
 It's usually sold partially cooked or raw, and then simmered over low heat and sliced into rounds before serving.

 03 of 07

-A common alternative to cotechino is a zampone, a hollowed-out pig's trotter stuffed with a sausage made with pork rind, scraps, and fat, just like cotechino.
-It's also boiled and sliced into rounds before being served with lentils for a lucky New Year's Eve dinner.
+A common alternative to cotechino is a zampone.
+This is hollowed-out pig's trotter stuffed with a sausage made with pork rind, scraps, and fat.
+Just like cotechino, it's also boiled and sliced into rounds before being served with lentils for a lucky New Year's Eve dinner.

 04 of 07